CircleCI-Public/config-preview-sdk/docs/orbs-authoring.md

 ### Using orbs in orbs and register-time resolution
 You may use an `orbs` stanza inside an orb, providing a way to pull in other orbs' elements into your orb.
 The scoping rules are the same as orbs in configuration, and you declare inline orbs in an orb.

-NOTE that because production orb releases are immutable the system will resolve all orb dependencies at the time you register your orb rather than the time you run your build (eager resolution).
+NOTE: Because production orb releases are immutable, the system will resolve all orb dependencies at the time you register your orb rather than the time you run your build (eager resolution).
 For example, imagine you go to publish orb `foo/bar` at version `1.2.3`, and that orb you are publishing has, internally, an `orbs` stanza that imports another orb referenced as `biz/baz@volatile`.
 Let's imagine also that the latest version at the time you want to do this is `2.1.0`.
 At the time you register `foo/bar@1.2.3` the system will resolve `biz/baz@volatile` as the latest version and include its elements directly into the packaged version of `foo/bar@1.2.3`.
 Now imagine that afterwards `biz/baz` receives a new release that is now `3.0.0`.
 Anyone using `foo/bar@1.2.3` will not see the change in `biz/baz@3.0.0` until `foo/bar` is published at a higher version.

 ### Yanking production orbs
 In general, we prefer to never delete production orbs that were published as Open because it harms the reliability of the orb registry as a source of configuration, and the trust of all orb users.
 We recognize there are circumstances in which a production orb ought be deactivated and/or expunged.